ApplauseOSS/django-eventsourcing/README.md

   * At startup (`djangoevents.AppConfig.ready()`) schemas of events of all non-abstract aggregates will be loaded, validated & cached.
 If any error occurs warning message will be printed in the console.
   * `store_event()` will validate your event before storing it to the event journal.

+In cases where enabling validation for the whole project is not possible you can enforce schema validation on-demand by adding `force_valdate=True` parameter to `store_event()` call.

 ## Development
 #### Build